ZhihaoZhang0618/RallyCore/README.md

 ## 🌟 Overview
 RallyCore is a ROS2- and Nav2-based software stack designed for rally car, which is a rally car for autonomous vehicle development at all kinds of complex terrains.

-All the code was written during my free time after work while I was a Research Assistant at [ZJU FAST Lab](https://github.com/ZJU-FAST-Lab).
-I am deeply grateful to the wonderful people at ZJU FAST Lab for their support and guidance.
-Even though this is just a small project, their assistance was invaluable.
+The hardware setup and basic software framework were developed during my time as a Research Assistant at [ZJU FAST Lab](https://github.com/ZJU-FAST-Lab).
+I am deeply grateful to the wonderful people at ZJU FAST Lab for their invaluable support and guidance.
+Currently, I am pursuing my MPhil at PolyU, working in the AIMS Lab.
+Advanced algorithm development and features will be gradually implemented during my spare time throughout my graduate studies.
+Stay tuned for more updates!

 ## 📦 Installation